 Of special importance are the Cornish Beam Engine at Prestongrange Museum, banners from the Haddington Weavers and Craighall Friendly Societies and a collection of stone fishing anchors.
 The art collection includes some 200 oil paintings and is continually growing via donations and purchases with assistance from the National Fund for Acquisitions.
 Notable highlights include several works by John Bellany, William Marshall Brown, William Darling MacKay, Patrick William Adam and William Stewart McGeorge.

 Please contact us via this website to make an appointment.
 For further information on accessing collections please see our Terms and Conditions and the Code of Practice for using ELCMS research materials.
 Please note that there are limited refreshment facilities at headquarters but catering facilities are available locally in Haddington town centre.
+Click here for our rights and permissions page and here for information about reproduction fees.

 Check out the John Gray Centre website for more information on our collections and those of the Local History Centre and Archives.
 Also, discover more about our objects on the East Lothian Group on Flickr.